Traeger Smoked Duck Breast

 You’ll need to heat the smoker to 225°F before putting in the duck.

-After smoking in the smoker for at least 45 minutes, the duck meat should reach 125°F–130°F. You can stab a thermometer in a single breast and keep it attached to the meat for reference while it’s cooking.
+After smoking in the smoker for at least 45 minutes, the duck meat should reach 125°F–130°F. You can insert a thermometer in a single breast and keep it attached to the meat for reference while it’s cooking.

 How Long to Smoke Smoked Duck Breast